aussieaddons/plugin.video.abc_iview/README.markdown

 The latest stable release of this add-on is available as part of the [XBMC CatchUp TV AU repository] [repository].

 If you prefer, you can grab the stable release ZIP file by itself from the [Google Code project site download] [download].
-You can also file an XBMC4XBOX compatible version which you just need to unzip into Q:\plugins\video.

 For the latest development version, you can grab the [GitHub generated ZIP file] [githubzip].